On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-For special solution 1, the method is to stitch compatible categories of rigid-foldable Kokotsakis quadrilaterals in one row by solving equations quadrilateral by quadrilateral, and repeating this row in the longitudinal direction to obtain a large quadrilateral creased paper, which makes the creased paper rowwise-periodical.
-From Proposition \ref{prop: no solution} we know solving a row is possible, and when constructing special solutions in the longitudinal direction, we should consider that each time when we solve 8 sector angles based on 8 known sector angles, the number of additional constraints to allow such special solutions plus the number of original constraints should not exceed 8.
-We will explain why only using repeating here in Section \ref{subsection: other}.
+This method is to stitch compatible categories of rigid-foldable Kokotsakis quadrilaterals in one row by solving equations quadrilateral by quadrilateral, and repeating this row in the longitudinal direction to obtain a large quadrilateral creased paper, which makes the creased paper rowwise-periodical.
+From proposition \ref{prop: no solution} it is possible to solve a row, and when constructing special solutions in the longitudinal direction, we should consider that each time when solving 8 sector angles based on 8 known sector angles, the number of additional constraints to allow such special solutions plus the number of original constraints should not exceed 8.
+The reason for only using repeating here will be explained in Section \ref{subsection: other}.

-Consider generating the row of Kokotsakis quadrilaterals for repeating, apart from the initial quadrilateral, each time we add a quadrilateral, solve 8 sector angles based on 8 known sector angles.
-Therefore we should first analyze which types of rigid-foldable Kokotsakis quadrilateral can generate a new rigid-foldable Kokotsakis quadrilateral by repeating, if the 8 sector angles around two adjacent vertices are given.
-We note that the Kokotsakis quadrilaterals described in \cite{izmestiev_classification_2016} might be able to repeat either ``horizontally'' or ``vertically''.
-To give us maximum freedom, and allow either type of repeating, here we describe the placement as ``regular'' if the placement is aligned with the description in \cite{izmestiev_classification_2016}, or ``rotated'' if the placement is orthogonal.
-For regular position, an extra condition ($\alpha_1+\alpha_2+\alpha_3+\alpha_4=2\pi$), must be added to allow repetition because the sum of sector angles on each inner panel should be $2\pi$.
+Consider generating the row of Kokotsakis quadrilaterals for repeating in the longitudinal direction.
+Apart from the initial quadrilateral, each time we add a quadrilateral and solve 8 sector angles based on 8 known sector angles.
+Therefore it is necessary to analyse if the 8 sector angles around two adjacent vertices are given, which type of rigid-foldable Kokotsakis quadrilateral is still rigid-foldable after repeating in the longitudinal direction.
+Note that those rigid-foldable Kokotsakis quadrilaterals might be able to rotate when stitching.
+To make it clear, here we describe the placement of a Kokotsakis quadrilateral as ``regular'' if it is aligned with the description in Section \ref{S-section: s2} of the supplementary material, or ``rotated'' if the placement is orthogonal.
+For regular position, an extra condition $\alpha_1+\alpha_2+\alpha_3+\alpha_4=2\pi$, must be added to allow repetition because the sum of sector angles on each inner panel should be $2\pi$.
 For rotated position, the extra condition becomes $\gamma_1+\gamma_2+\gamma_3+\gamma_4=2\pi$.